preciofishbone/OmniaDocs/document-management/administrator/settings/index.rst

 Create New Document UI for Controlled Documents
 ***********************************************
-Select Classic or Modern UI for new document in Controlles Documents.
+Select Classic or Modern UI for new document in Controllesd Documents.

 .. image:: document-ui.png